KavarodB/mt-html-content/README.md

 - Reduction: 85-95%
 - Maintained accuracy: >98%

+## Issue(s)
+The webscraper **web_scraper** itself is weak agains lazy loaded content, so the content extractor can not keep something that it is not scraped in the html in the first place.
+If you have ideas how to solve that, contributions are welcomed!😀

 ## License

 Licensed under the Apache License, Version 2.0.
 See LICENSE file for details.